srad1292/wrestling-sim-notes/notes/pre-development/Create list of match types to support and break them down by release.md

 Elimination Chamber
 Cage
 Hardcore
-No count-out (perhaps this is just an option)
+No count-out (perhaps this is just an option or maybe even not needed since you aren't really controlling wrestlers movement)

 Wanted Match Types:
 Tornado Tag